 What is integration testing?

-Briefly, an integration test, as its name says, is one that tests the integration between two parts of your system.
+An integration test, as the name suggests, is a test that examines the integration between two parts of your system.

 What is Docker?

-It is a tool to design and facilitate the creation, implementation, and execution of applications using containers that are like boxes.
-Where we place the software and all its dependencies, with the ultimate goal of facilitating its distribution.
+It is a tool to design and facilitate the creation, implementation, and execution of applications using containers.
+This is where we place the software and all its dependencies with the ultimate goal of facilitating its distribution.

-And it is thanks to this action of containers that the developer can be sure that the application will run on any other machine, regardless of any custom configuration that this machine may have and that can differentiate from the machine used to develop and test the code.
-And if you also want to know more about this subject, just access this link here.
+It is thanks to this action of containers that the developer can be sure that the application will run on any other machine, regardless of any custom configuration that it may have.
+That also ensures that it can differentiate from the machine used to develop it from the machine that it is actually run on, and test the code.

 Imagine that you have a project that is a Web API.
-We with the ASP.NET Core and your main challenge is to perform integration tests on that project to ensure that given an HTTP request it has the expected behavior, that is, returning the header, body, and status code you want.
+With the ASP.NET Core, your main challenge is to perform integration tests on the project to ensure that a given HTTP request shows the expected behaviour.
+That is, returns the header, body, and status code you want.

-How to create an environment where you can trust that all dependencies that the project needs are available without being influenced by the location where the project is running?
-At that moment the docker came into my life and filled her with joy.
+So, how do you create an environment where you can trust that all dependencies that the project needs are available without being influenced by the location where the project is running?
+This is where Docker comes in.

 Within this repository, there are some Docker files that need to set the stage for our integration tests and they are:

-It is a text file that contains a list of commands that the Docker daemon calls during the creation of an image and will be used to create and publish the content of the service and copy the content published in a container.
+It is a text file that contains a list of commands that the Docker daemon calls during the creation of an image.
+These will be used to create and publish the content of the service and copy the content published in a container.